 Preparation work started at the site in October and plans include turning the main Grade-I listed mill building into offices and exhibition space.

-However, the project has come to a temporary halt and contractors have left the site.'At anchor'
+However, the project has come to a temporary halt and contractors have left the site.

 Mr Moseley said the scheme remained "very much alive", but "marking time for a little while".